TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/websockets_and_actioncable.md

 Look through these now and then use them to test yourself after doing the assignment.

 * What is a WebSocket?
+* What kinds of problems can WebSockets help you solve?
 * What options did developers have before WebSockets to update a client without a user request?
 * What is a consumer?
 * What is a subscriber?
 * What is a channel?
 * What is a stream?
 * How can you broadcast to a stream from the server?
+* Where do you authorize incoming connections?
+* Where can you put logic that should be used across multiple channels?
+* What are ActionCable’s stream options?
+* What is the difference between `stream_from` and `stream_for`?
+* When should you use `stream_for`?
+* How can you use `broadcast_to`?

 ### What is a WebSocket?